Bristol Moth Control

 What Damage Can Carpet Moths Cause?

 Moths emerge inside warm properties at any time of year where they developed as larvae.
-Moths are only restricted by the climate outdoors, being commonly associated with animal fur and bird feathers.
-The adults are on the wing outdoors from May until September.
+Outdoors, adult moths emerge from pupae in early summer and are on the wing outdoors from May until September.

 What Damage Will Carpet Moths Cause?

-The Adult Carpet Moths “ARE NOT” damaging your carpet – it’s the carpet moth larvae causing the damage!
+Adult Carpet Moths “ARE NOT” damaging your carpet – it’s the moths larvae causing the damage!

 Homeowners commonly replace damaged carpets like for like, thinking the carpet was the problem.
 It was, in fact, the moths, entering your property in the warm summer months, that started the infestation.
 Laying their eggs on suitable natural products.

 It’s all too easy to think moths are the problem.
-When in fact, these are only part of the carpet moths lifecycle and NOT the part causing damage to carpets etc. Carpet moth larvae will quickly strip carpets and rugs bare.
+When in fact, these are only part of the moth’s lifecycle and NOT the part causing damage to carpets etc. Carpet moth larvae will quickly strip carpets and rugs bare.

 Should I Remove The Carpet?